xinwenfu/VChat_CFG/README.md

         <img src="Images/VEC10.png">

 > [!IMPORTANT]
-> Notice how we **did not** hit the breakpoint, this means the exception was raised at the time we attempted to perform the indirect function call.
+> Notice how we **did not** hit the breakpoint; this means the exception was raised when we attempted to perform the indirect function call.

    4. We can try running this in Visual Studio attached to a debugger to confirm this exception is thrown at the Indirect Function Call and is due to address we overwrote the original function pointer with.